apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example returns the dense rank of number of flights by carrier from two airports on a single day.
+The following example returns the dense rank of number within the window of flights by airline from two airports on a single day.

 ```sql
 SELECT FLOOR("__time" TO DAY)  AS "flight_day",